DawidCiechowski/BDOBOT/README.md

 ```

 All the bosses for that particular day, will be showcased, with next boss being highlighted.
 In Python the command uses asynchronous call to the server, which its connected to
 to send all the information.
+All the information regards the current bosses, are held within the JSON file, which is parsed and used ipon running the BOT command.

-An example of Pythonic command for Discord bot would be:
+### An example of Pythonic command for Discord bot would be:

 ```
 @client.command()